ucsb-cs64/f19/_lab/lab02.md

 <h2>Task 3: Intro to MIPS</h2>
-Let's start with familiarizing yourself with the basics of the process, then we'll get into specifics.
+Let's start with familiarizing ourselves with the basics of the process, then we'll get into specifics.

-<h3>Step 1: Familiarizing Yourself With the Files and Compilation Process</h3>
+**Step 1: Familiarizing Yourself With the Files and Compilation Process**
 <p>
  There should be three files in your directory starting with the word <code>Random</code>.
  List just those files: